Sir Henry Wilson, 1st Baronet: Late 1911

-Throughout the Agadir Crisis Wilson was keen to pass on the latest intelligence to Churchill, e.g. that the Germans were deploying two divisions near Malmedy on the German-Belgian frontier, or were buying up stocks of wheat.
-Churchill and Grey came to Wilson's house (4 September) to discuss the situation until after midnight.
-Wilson (18 September) recorded four separate reports from spies of German troops massing opposite the Belgian frontier.
+Throughout the Agadir Crisis Wilson was keen to pass on the latest intelligence to Churchill.
+Wilson recorded four separate reports from spies of German troops massing opposite the Belgian frontier.
 Wilson was also responsible for Military Intelligence, then in its infancy.
-This included MO5 (under George Macdonogh, succeeding Edmonds) and the embryonic MI5 (under Colonel Vernon Kell) and MI6 (under "C", Commander Mansfield Cumming).
-It is unclear from the surviving documents just how much of Wilson's time was taken up by these agencies, although he dined with Haldane, Kell and Cumming on 26 November 1911.
+This included MO5 and the embryonic MI5 and MI6.
+It is unclear from the surviving documents just how much of Wilson's time was taken up by these agencies.

-In October 1911 Wilson went on another bicycle tour of Belgium south of the Meuse, also inspecting the French side of the frontier, also visiting Verdun, the battlefield of Mars-La-Tour, where he claimed to have laid (16 October) a small map showing the planned concentration areas for the BEF at the foot of the statue of France, then Fort St Michel at Toul (near Nancy).
+In October 1911 Wilson went on another bicycle tour of Belgium south of the Meuse.
 On his way home, still keen to "snaffle these Belgians" he visited the British military attaché in Brussels.

-Radical members of the Cabinet (Morley, McKenna, Crewe, Harcourt) pushed for Wilson's removal, but he was staunchly defended by Haldane (16–18 November 1911), who had the backing of the most influential ministers: Asquith, Grey and Lloyd George, as well as Churchill.
+Radical members of the Cabinet pushed for Wilson's removal, but he was staunchly defended by Haldane, who had the backing of the most influential ministers: Asquith, Grey and Lloyd George, as well as Churchill.